kean/articles/2020-01-16-swiftui-data-flow.markdown

 >
 >You can get a binding from a state with the `binding` property, or by using the `$` prefix operator.

-[`@State`](https://developer.apple.com/documentation/swiftui/state) is probably the most situational property wrapper of the bunch.
-You will only use for some transient state local to a particular view.
-You might use it more often if your views talk directly to the model, but as long as you are using MVVM (and I think you should), you won't find a lot of use cases for `@State`.

-One of the common scenarios for using `@State` is presenting some temporary screens like alerts.
-SwiftUI insists that you do it declaratively.
+One of the common scenarios for using [`@State`]((https://developer.apple.com/documentation/swiftui/state)) is presenting some temporary screens like alerts.
+SwiftUI wants you to do this declaratively.

 ```swift
 struct ContentView: View {